barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 conda install protobuf
 ```

-Then execute command: `python` from caffe-master directory:
+Then execute command: `python` from caffe-master directory, make sure the python is from Anaconda package:

 ```
 import caffe